jonlpersson/ed-latimore/site/_posts/2021-12-01-how-to-quit-smoking-weed.md

 This article is for you if you find yourself struggling to quit weed despite obvious consequences like I was.
 I will share everything I learned after trying and failing for an entire decade–and finally succeeding—so you can avoid the physical, emotional, and financial rollercoaster I had to go through.

 **PS: This article doesn’t exist to persuade anyone to quit smoking weed.** I’ve created this article as a tool to aid you or a loved one if you know or suspect you need to quit marijuana but can’t do it on your own.
 I’m not a doctor or medical professional.
-I’m just a guy who wrestled with marijuana dependence for ten years and made it out the other side happier and healthier.
+I’m just a guy who wrestled with marijuana dependence for ten years and made it out to the other side happier and healthier.

-{% include widgets/toc.html heading="How to quit smoking weed" list-items="Know that it’s not about weed, Replace the rituals and rewards, Weigh the pros and cons, Consider using CBD instead" list-ids="1-its-not-about-weed-addiction-is-a-coping-mechanism, 2-replace-the-rituals-and-rewards, 3-do-a-cost-benefit-analysis, 4-consider-using-cbd" %}
+***Watch my Ted Talk on what I learned about the relationship between addiction and identity.***

+<div class="cms-embed" data-cms-embed="PGlmcmFtZSB3aWR0aD0iNTYwIiBoZWlnaHQ9IjMxNSIgc3JjPSJodHRwczovL3d3dy55b3V0dWJlLmNvbS9lbWJlZC9KOWVPYmlxTVBuayIgdGl0bGU9IllvdVR1YmUgdmlkZW8gcGxheWVyIiBmcmFtZWJvcmRlcj0iMCIgYWxsb3c9ImFjY2VsZXJvbWV0ZXI7IGF1dG9wbGF5OyBjbGlwYm9hcmQtd3JpdGU7IGVuY3J5cHRlZC1tZWRpYTsgZ3lyb3Njb3BlOyBwaWN0dXJlLWluLXBpY3R1cmUiIGFsbG93ZnVsbHNjcmVlbj48L2lmcmFtZT4="><iframe width="560" height="315" src="https://www.youtube.com/embed/J9eObiqMPnk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe></div>

 ## Weed has changed